 Once you have found a reputable dealer, the next step in selling your Rolex will be to gather all the materials and information that pertain to your watch.
 The more information you have about your Rolex, the more likely you will be to receive a fair price for it.

 While it certainly is possible to sell your Rolex without its box or accompanying paperwork, having these items will make the process of selling your watch easier – and allow you to get a higher price for it too.
 Although they may seem insignificant, every service receipt and original Rolex factory part will increase the value of your watch, and make it more attractive to potential buyers.

 Below is a checklist that you can use to help you navigate the process of collecting all the necessary information, documentation, and original parts for your Rolex.

-- Locate your watch’s model number using your watch’s paperwork, or by using the following video: https://www.bobswatches.com/sell-rolex-watch
+- Locate your watch’s model number using your watch’s paperwork or by watching this video.

-- Locate the serial number of you watch by using our reference tool on our website: https://www.bobswatches.com/rolex-serial-numbers
+- Locate the Rolex serial number of your watch by using our tool.

 - Round up any sales receipts and service/warranty papers – these are important to buyers because they serve as a record for the watch.
 They provide insight into any repairs, cleanings, or part replacements that the watch has undergone during its lifetime.
 Additionally, this paperwork can also serve as proof of the watch’s authenticity.